QasHussain/Class-Based-Component-Practice/README.md

 Class based component Lifecycle Methods:

-componentDidMount - UseEffect alternative, suitible for API and Http requests as it only runs once on mount.
+componentDidMount - useEffect alternative, suitible for API and Http requests as it only runs once on mount.

-componentDidUpdate - UseEffect alternative, suitible for cases where there is a changing dependancy.
+componentDidUpdate - useEffect alternative, suitible for cases where there is a changing dependancy.

 componentWillUnmount - Equivalent to a useEffect cleanup function.